 Courses taught in 2016-17 (for Department of Philosophy): Plato (upper division lectures on Republic and Theaetetus); Hellenistic Ethics (graduate seminar).
 In 2017-18 (for Classics): Lucretius, freshman seminar.
 In 2018-19 (for Philosophy): Hellenistic Epistemology and Philosophy of Mind (graduate seminar).
 In 2019 (for Classics) with Sara Magrin: Early Greek philosophical poetry and prose.

-Latest books: Greek Models of Mind and Self (Harvard UP 2015) and, with M. Graver, Seneca, Letters on Ethics (Chicago UP 2015).
+Latest book: How to be Free; An Ancient Guide to the Stoic Life (Princeton University Press, 2018).
 Current projects: transl. with commentary of Plotinus, Ennead II.4, On matter; essays on ancient notions of rationality and selfhood.